Rahul23ship/professional_growth/readme.md

 - If you notice an error in my logs or want to give advice, open an issue here.
 Thank You for helping me grow!

+## About Me
+I am Rahul Bhakuni, a B.Tech student documenting my 12-weeks journey to develop professional discipline and technical maturity.

 ## Progress Log
 - Week 1 started on 15/10/2025
-- Current Focus: Disciple setup and consistent daily commits.
+- Current Focus: Discipline setup and consistent daily commits.